Agent Skills for Large Language Models: Architecture, Acquisition, Security, and the Path Forward: Deployment: Agents, Benchmarks, and the Computer-Use Stack

-Computer-use agents (CUAs) have emerged as the primary deployment domain for the skills paradigm, since operating a computer through a GUI inherently requires composing sequences of perception, reasoning, and action that map naturally to skill abstractions.
+Computer-use agents (CUAs) are the most visible deployment domain for the skills paradigm, since operating a computer through a GUI inherently requires composing sequences of perception, reasoning, and action that map naturally to skill abstractions.
+They are not the only relevant domain: software-engineering agents, web agents, function-calling systems, embodied agents, scientific assistants, and educational tutors all require reusable procedural knowledge.
+CUAs receive extended treatment here because their benchmarks expose the full perception--grounding--action loop and because their failure modes are unusually concrete.